Leah Massey is a homeschool mom of three living in southeast

 multi-functional life.
 Your whole family works together towards the

+common goal of living.
 The mechanics of living become woven into

 your learning.
 Your learning gets woven into the fun parts of living.